 - Gemstones - if you have a particular favourite gemstone it is often possible to incorporate this into a design.
 Sometimes this will be very straightforward, other times it might be a little more complex, but either way all you need to do is ask, and we can work together to find a way to make it happen

 - Clasps - changing the size or shape of a bracelet or necklace clasp to make it easier for someone who struggles with their hands to use

 (This is a short list and is by no means the limit of what can be done.
 It's also worth remembering that some adaptions can be made anytime, throughout the year - you can always contact me about things like altering the length of a chain, or making a bracelet bigger or smaller.)

 For something a little more complex, we might discuss the possibility of a commission, which will be designed uniquely for you, with you (if you will be the wearer) or the intended recipient (if it is to be a gift) in mind the whole time.

 You will have a say over the style, the gemstones that are included, the type of setting, the feeling that you hope to convey.
 When I undertake a commission my aim is always to interpret your ideas and build them into a design which is even better than you could have imagined, and you will feel included and involved every step of the way.

 I have created a beautifully simple guide - 10 Ways To Make The Most Of Your Jewellery Commission Experience - which I would love you to take a look at.
-It is available for free by following this link, and I hope it offers some inspiration for your jewellery journey, now or in the future.
+It is available here, and I hope it offers some inspiration for your jewellery journey, now or in the future.